guillermooo/sublime-undocs/source/file_management/file_management.rst

 Sidebar
 =======

-The sidebar gives an overview of the active project.
+The sidebar gives you an overview of the active project.
 Files and folders added to the sidebar will be available in Goto Anything as well as for project-wide actions (like project-wide searches).

-Projects and the sidebar are very closely related.
+Projects and the sidebar are closely related.
 It's important to note that there's always an active project, whether it's explicit or implicit.

 To **toggle** the sidebar, press :kbd:`Ctrl+K, Ctrl+B`.